mhurley100/pands-project/README.md

 This graphs a scatterplot for each pairwise relationship.
 Again Setosa is very clearly distinguishable.
 Versicolor and Virginica less so but should still be identifiable to a given acceptable range.

-Multivariate plotting lines up all 4 dimensions which enables visualisng the relationship of the variables against each other straightforward.
-Again the Setosa easily idetifiable as being different.
-Mulivariate plotting is adds a new dimension and is a step above tables and univariate analysis.
+Multivariate plotting lines for all 4 dimensions enables visualisation of the relationship between the variables.
+Again, the Setosa easily identifiable as being different.
+Multivariate plotting is adding a new dimension and is a step above tables and univariate analysis.

 ### Applying Machine learning
 Machine learning techniques aid validation of the dataset and estimate accuracy.
 KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice for assigning a class to new data point.
 The main advantage of KNN is that it does not make any assumptions on the data distribution.
 It keeps all the training data to make future predictions by computing the similarity between an input sample and each training instance.